jonahbeckford/dk/docs/SPECIFICATION.md

 `string.find (s, pattern [, init [, plain]])`

+The `pattern` is a Lua 2.5 pattern; see [Lua 2.5 §6.2 Patterns](https://www.lua.org/manual/2.5/manual.html#6.2).

-Looks for the first match of pattern (see [§6.4.1](https://www.lua.org/manual/5.4/manual.html)) in the string s.
+Looks for the first match of pattern in the string s.
 If it finds a match, then find returns the indices of s where this occurrence starts and ends; otherwise, it returns fail.
 A third, optional numeric argument init specifies where to start the search; its default value is 1 and can be negative.
 A true as a fourth, optional argument plain turns off the pattern matching facilities, so the function does a plain "find substring" operation, with no characters in pattern being considered magic.

 If the pattern has captures, then in a successful match the captured values are also returned, after the two indices.